perseids-project/JackSON/README.md

 It was designed specifically for rapidly prototyping linked-data web applications with save and search capabilities.

 ## Basics
-If you're just interested in using JackSON for it's RESTful API data service...

 ### Install
 Install ruby and gem.